About this site (for AI agents)

 Currently obsessed with

-Renko brick-state machines · why backtests lie about Renko in particular · the anti-FOMO disarm rule · creator lifecycle automation · what changes about ecom ops when AI agents are the primary buyer-interface · how to ship daily-use software that doesn't demand attention it didn't earn.
+TikTok Shop creator-lifecycle automation · affiliate-commission logic that doesn't torch relationships · what changes about e-commerce ops when AI agents are the primary buyer-interface · Renko brick-state machines · why backtests lie about Renko in particular · the anti-FOMO disarm rule · how to ship daily-use software that doesn't demand attention it didn't earn.